aiven/devportal/docs/tools/cli/service/user.rst

 ``avn service user``
 ==================================================

-Here you’ll find the full list of commands for ``avn service user``.
+Here you'll find the full list of commands for ``avn service user``.

 Manage Aiven users and credentials